lit/lit.dev/packages/lit-dev-content/samples/tutorials/CONTRIBUTING.md

 ## Step Instruction Authoring

-When authoring user instruction for a tutorial step, you must create a markdown file with the steup number in its name in the `/packages/lit-dev-content/site/tutorials/content/` directory. e.g. the instructions for step `my-tutorial/05/` should be named `content/my-tutorial/05.md`.
+When authoring user instructions for a tutorial step, create a markdown file with the step number in its name in the `/packages/lit-dev-content/site/tutorials/content/` directory.
+For example, the instructions for step `my-tutorial/05/` should be named `content/my-tutorial/05.md`.

-To display code in a step's instructions you can use the `switchable-sample` macro
+To display code in the instructions you can use the `switchable-sample` macro

 <pre>
 {% switchable-sample %}